 "For simplicity, when speaking to a large group, it is convenient to just use the word counting for both steps," Bahr said.

-Bahr said he had no issue with Heinz being present at the St. Charles County Election Authority on Nov.
-5.
+Bahr said he had no issue with Heins being present at the St. Charles County Election Authority on Nov.
+5. Bahr told 5 On Your Side Heins is going to be a watcher on Election Day.

 Judge Matthew Thornhill issued a temporary injunction in response to the lawsuit.
-A hearing on the order was scheduled for Friday at 9 a.m.
+A hearing on the order was scheduled for 9 a.m.
+Friday.

-Based on the advice of the county's legal counsel, Bahr said the doors will be open at both early voting locations: the church and the Election Authority in St. Peters.
+Based on the advice of the county's legal counsel, Bahr said the doors will remain open at both early voting locations: the church and the election authority in St. Peters.